edwardslab-wustl/dxm/README.md

 \<chr\> \<position1\> \<position2\> \<regionName\> \<fractionalMethylation\> \<coverage\>

-To prepare you own data for DXM analysis, please refer to the notes on input data below.
-This includes examples of how to process data from several popular bisulfite aligners.
+Please refer to the notes on input data below to prepare you own data for DXM analysis.
+Included below are examples of how to process data from several popular bisulfite aligners.

 ### dxm_estimateFracs
 Estimate the fractional prevalence of underlying subpopulations (Optional).